cbourjau/wasm-js-native-benchmark/README.md

 most time is spend, but it is a common think in scientific computing, so I left it in the benchmarks.

-I am quite surprised to see such stark difference between Firefox (wasm & js), Chrome (wasm & js), and native compilation for my platform (x86_64-unknown-linux-gnu).
-All benchmarks where performed with `lto=true` on rustc 1.38.
+~~I am quite surprised to see such stark difference between Firefox (wasm & js), Chrome (wasm & js), and native compilation for my platform (x86_64-unknown-linux-gnu)~~. **Edit**: Seems like I ran the test with a cached wasm file on Firefox.
+After clearing the cache, the results are more as I expected, i.e. native < wasm < js.

+All benchmarks were performed with `lto=true` compiled in release mode with on rustc 1.38.

 ## Execution